dbrucknr/Golang-Design-Patterns/journey.md

 - I'm going to try and compress the image to reduce its size using: https://pixelied.com/convert.
   - Convert from jpg to webp
   - Set the quality to 20

+Chapter 2: Factory Pattern + Abstract Factory Pattern
+- Factory Pattern: Create an instance of an object with sensible default values.
+- Abstract Factory Pattern: Creates families of related or dependent objects without relying on their concrete classes.